spinnaker/spinnaker.github.io/reference/halyard/commands.md

  * `--ssh-private-key-passphrase`: (*Sensitive data* - user will be prompted on standard input) Passphrase for encrypted private key
  * `--ssh-trust-unknown-hosts`: Setting this to true allows Spinnaker to authenticate with unknown hosts
  * `--token`: (*Sensitive data* - user will be prompted on standard input) Git token
- * `--token-file`: File containing a Git authentication token
  * `--username`: Git username
- * `--username-password-file`: File containing "username:password" to use for Git authentication

 ---